IQ404/Archived-Notes/CG.md

   $$y=y_0+t_y$$

-  Since there is no matrix which can produce such transformation, <ins>translation is not linear transformation</ins>.
+  We can see that: there is no matrix which can produce such transformation $\iff$ <ins>translation is not linear transformation</ins>.

 -